-• DHS does not monitor CILA residents' personal funds maintained by the CILA providers.
-Even though questions concerning client funds were discovered by the OIG and the Office of Contract Administration (OCA) during the audit period it does not appear that the unit tasked with licensing of CILAs, BALC, conducted any follow-up or was aware of problem CILA providers. (pages 59-64)
+DHS does not monitor CILA clients' personal funds maintained at the CILA locations.
+Administration (OCA) during the audit period it does not appear that the unit tasked with licensing of CILAs, BALC, conducted any follow-up or was aware of problem CILA providers. (pages 59-64)

-• DHS failed to maintain supporting documentation for community placement interest by individuals that reside in SODCs.
+- DHS failed to maintain supporting documentation for community placement interest by individuals that reside in SODCs.
 Due to this lack of documentation we were unable to determine whether Community Resource Associates (CRA) was conducting activities only on individuals that were actively pursuing transition to CILA.
-CRA was paid almost \$6.1 million by DHS for the period FY12-FY16. (pages 64-68)

-• DHS does not require organizational units that have oversight of the CILA program to always share information that could be beneficial to monitoring efforts.
-OCA does not provide the results of its fiscal/administrative reviews with the DHS unit that has authority to revoke the license of a non-performing CILA provider, BALC. (pages 68-70)

-• DHS failed to revise administrative rules for changes made to the CILA program.
+CRA was paid almost \$6.1 million by DHS for the period FY12-FY16. (pages 64-68) - DHS does not require organizational units that have oversight of the CILA program to always share information that could be beneficial to monitoring efforts.
+OCA does not provide the results of its fiscal/administrative reviews with the DHS unit that has authority to revoke the license of a non-performing CILA provider, BALC. (pages 68-70) - DHS failed to revise administrative rules for changes made to the CILA program.
 These changes were effective July 1, 2017.
-The failure by DHS resulted in community providers and Independent Service Coordinators (ISCs) operating under rules that were not consistent with federal guidelines. (pages 70-73)

-• DHS did not seek recoupment from CILA providers when documentation appeared to show that individuals did not receive the services for which the provider was being paid.
+The failure by DHS resulted in community providers and Independent Service Coordinators (ISCs) operating under rules that were not consistent with federal guidelines. (pages 70-73) - DHS did not seek recoupment from CILA providers when documentation appeared to show that individuals did not receive the services for which the provider was being paid.
 Evidence from DHS' own documentation showed that housekeeping, a service which is part of the rate, was lacking in some instances yet the provider was still paid the full rate.
 Recovery was also not conducted even when DHS documentation showed that providers had not been able to document that services were being implemented for individuals. (pages 73-78)